 The Network is able to influence the workload through measures such as improved pressure management and gas conditioning.
 The repair process itself is complex and labour intensive and productivity improvements are likely to be achieved by a chain of small initiatives.

-We are aware of the formation of SGN Contracting and Network initiatives for:
+We are aware of Network initiatives for: